-Sure, the food is great and getting together with the family is nice, but it's rare to get through a Thanksgiving dinner without at least a little bit of awkwardness — it just comes with the territory.
-At least you can hope your Turkey Day feast won't be as cringeworthy as some of these wild dinners from film.
+Sure, the food is great, and getting together with the family is nice, but it's rare to get through a big family dinner without at least a little bit of awkwardness — it just comes with the territory.
+At least you can hope your Thanksgiving feast (or other gathering) won't be as cringeworthy as some of these wild dinners from film.
 Ahead, 21 of the most painful meals in movies.

 Having dinner with your brother's new girlfriend might be a bit awkward.
 Imagine how much more awkward it becomes when you see that said girlfriend is clearly a sex doll, whom your brother believes to be a real woman.
 Yeah…